ElvisKazerwa/terraform-project/README.md

 # terraform-Master course
 # Configure the AWS Provider
-# !!Use your own access and secret keys!!
+# !!Never publish  access keys and secret keys on Github !!